-A pre-purge operates the respective boiler pump for a period of time before the boiler is ignited in order to purge potential residual heat out of the boiler.
+The control includes a boiler pump pre-purge which operates the respective boiler pump for a period of time before the boiler is ignited in order to purge potential residual heat out of the boiler.
 The pre-purge time is determined from the boiler mass setting.
 As the boiler mass setting is increased, the boiler pump pre-purge time is also increased.
-The pre-purge time is fixed at 4 seconds whenever a DHW / Setpoint demand is provided in order to reduce boiler pick-up times.
+The pre-purge time is fixed at 4 seconds whenever a DHW / Setpoint demand is provided in order to reduce boiler pickup times.